Attending preschool boosts young children’s math, literacy skills, but peers catch up in kindergarten, study finds.

 Children who attend preschool enter kindergarten with greater skills than those who don’t, but that advantage is nearly halved by the end of the year as their counterparts quickly begin to catch up, according to research published by the American Psychological Association.

 “Ensuring that young children enter kindergarten ready to learn has been of great research and policy interest.
-By all accounts, pre-K programs have helped achieve this goal,” said Arya Ansari, PhD, of The Ohio State University and lead author of the study, published in the journal Developmental Psychology.
+By all accounts, pre-K programs have helped achieve this goal,” said Arya Ansari, Ph.D., of The Ohio State University.
+He is the lead author of the study, which was published today (October 5) in the journal Developmental Psychology.
 “However, there have been lingering questions as to whether contemporary and scaled-up pre-K programs provide children with enduring benefits as they progress throughout their educational careers.”

 The researchers studied 2,581 children enrolled in kindergarten in a large, ethnically diverse county.
 All the participants were from low-income families that would qualify for Head Start or another subsidized preschool program.
 Slightly more than half (1,334) attended a preschool program while the rest did not.
 The researchers assessed the children on their academic skills (e.g., literacy and math), executive functioning (a set of mental skills that includes working memory, flexible thinking and self-control) and socioemotional skills deemed important to academic success.
 The assessments were conducted at the start of the kindergarten year and again in the spring.